funfair-tech/fun-wallet-docs/docs/guide/web-sdk/angular.md

 # Integrating with a angular app

+Please make sure you have installed the fun wallet sdk before continuing [here](./installing-sdk.html)

 ## NPM package

 We have created a angular npm package component library this package holds components you can use to hook the wallet into a angular app easier.
 A full code integration example can be seen [here](https://github.com/funfair-tech/wallet-angular-integration-sample)